Sudan Music - Mussa Homepage

 what a pool of tears I paid

-Pain in my heart turn into normal
+Pain in my heart is just normal

-like a monk I lived, between my prayers and
+like a monk I lived; between my prayers and

 spirituals

-Wishes will be fulfilled soon
+Wishes will be soon fulfilled

 and the heart will have a rest

-and my days will be back at its best
+My days will be back at its best

-and happiness will be a reward for my patience
+Happiness will be a reward for my patience

 lovely wishes will shine on